-The Exumas are a 130-mile archipelago of islands made up of 360 cays -- islands formed formed on the surface of coral reef.
+The Exumas are a 130-mile archipelago of islands made up of 360 cays -- islands formed on the surface of coral reef.
 As such, it's a premiere destination for snorkelers, divers, and other lovers of the open water.
 Be sure to explore the Exuma Cays Land and Sea Park, which encompasses 174 square miles of protected public and private cays teeming with marine life.

 You'll need somewhere to stay, however.
-Great Exuma, the largest cay, and its capitol, George Town, sports a number of modest and immodestly priced accommodations, from genteel spas to big all-inclusives, notably the Sandals Emerald Bay, the only five-star resort in the Bahamas.
+Great Exuma, the largest cay, and its capital, George Town, sports a number of modest and immodestly priced accommodations, from genteel spas to big all-inclusives, notably the Sandals Emerald Bay, the only five-star resort in the Bahamas.
 There's even a golf course.

 A haven for British Crown Loyalists fleeing the mainland during the American Revolution, the Abacos differ in temperament from the rest of the Bahamas.
 Settlements are scattered throughout a dozen cays and small islands, with the largest, Marsh Harbor, having a population of just 5,000.
 Boatbuilding and fishing are still an important part of the local economy rather than just an amusing fillip to entice tourists.